There Are Two Kinds of People in the US – Those Who View Health As Static and Those Who Don’t

 Health As Currently Perceived

-The WHO definition of health is unrealistic (nobody, not even the most devout website, enjoys “complete physical, mental and social well-being,” at least not every day).
+The WHO definition of health is unrealistic (nobody, not even the most devout website, enjoys “complete physical, mental, and social well-being,” at least not every day).
 Most think of health in far less exalted ways.
 Most think they are well if they are not sick.
 This is pathetic.
 It equates with not needing immediate medical attention.
-For the vast majority, this is a “good enough” view of health.
+This is a “good enough” view of health for the vast majority.
 Thinking that way is a self-fulfilling prophecy.
 It means that not being healthy is the best you can hope for.
 This is the static definition of health, and it must be reformed and at least accompanied by another comparison perspective for those Americans willing to do their part.
 That would be earned health.

 Employing a term like earned health might remind people that health can be much more than non-illness.
 Time-made health can signal the availability of a richer level of well-being.
 It can remind everyone that health at its best is more than a static condition.
-Health is a dynamic state; it gets better with effort, worse if ignored.
+Health is dynamic; it improves with effort and worsens if ignored.
 Earned health represents a higher health standard.
-Rated health is more ambitious and more consistent with a REAL wellness mindset and lifestyle than the current health norm as non-sickness.
+Rated health is more ambitious and consistent with a REAL wellness mindset and lifestyle than the current health norm of non-sickness.